gschmutz/bigdata-spark-workshop/07a-spark-iceberg/README.md

 |2026-04-03 14:59:41.914|1164668163188701807|NULL     |append   |s3a://flight-bucket/iceberg/airports/metadata/snap-1164668163188701807-1-a5701d5a-cc2e-4f1a-a845-d7a07c072411.avro|{spark.app.id -> app-20260403145823-0001, added-data-files -> 2, added-records -> 81193, added-files-size -> 3520891, changed-partition-count -> 1, total-records -> 81193, total-files-size -> 3520891, total-data-files -> 2, total-delete-files -> 0, total-position-deletes -> 0, total-equality-deletes -> 0, engine-version -> 3.5.3, app-id -> app-20260403145823-0001, engine-name -> spark, iceberg-version -> Apache Iceberg 1.10.1 (commit ccb8bc435062171e64bc8b7e5f56e6aed9c5b934)}|
 +-----------------------+-------------------+---------+---------+------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

+> **What you should see:** One snapshot row with operation `append`, showing the commit timestamp and a summary map containing statistics such as `added-data-files -> 2`, `added-records -> 81193`, and `total-records -> 81193`.
+The `manifest_list` column provides the S3 path to the Avro snapshot file for this operation.

+> **What just happened?** Iceberg stores all table history as an append-only sequence of snapshots.
+The `.snapshots` suffix on the table name is an Iceberg metadata table — a special virtual table that Iceberg exposes so you can query table history using plain SQL, without downloading and parsing raw Avro files.
+Every write operation to an Iceberg table creates a new snapshot, and the metadata tables give you a SQL interface to inspect them.

 ```python
 spark.sql("SELECT * FROM hive_iceberg.flight_iceberg_db.airports.history").show(truncate=False)